 If you need the help of an interpreter to understand any of this information, or on the day of the procedure, please contact us as soon as possible.
 If you are unable to attend your appointment for any reason, please let us know as soon as possible so that your appointment can be offered to somebody else.
-If you fail to attend without notifying us then you may not be offered another appointment.
+If you fail to attend without giving us more than 24 hours notice, then you may not be offered another appointment.

-If your symptoms have improved the test will still need to be performed as we need to check for any abnormality in your large bowel (colon).
+If your symptoms have improved, the test will still need to be performed as we need to check for any abnormality in your large bowel (colon).